MicrosoftDocs/mesh-docs/mesh/events-guide/create-event-mesh-portal.md

 1. Choose the room configuration for your event: **Single** or **Multi-room**.

-1. Add your Co-organizers (who will be able to edit the event) and your Attendees (who will be able to join the event).
+1. Add your **Co-organizers** and your **Attendees**.
 You may add groups or individuals.
-Co-organizers can also invite people in Outlook and forward the invite to people as desired.
+    1. **Co-organizers** can edit the event, customize the environment in the Mesh application, and forward the event or invite others in Outlook
+    1. **Attendees** can join the event.

 1. Choose the event space: **Choose a template** or **Start from scratch**.